Cody Rhodes: The Legacy (2008–2010)

-Throughout mid-2009, Rhodes and DiBiase continued to compete against and attack Orton's rivals, especially Triple H. This led to Triple H reforming D-Generation X (DX) with Shawn Michaels, and DX defeated Rhodes and DiBiase at SummerSlam.
-Rhodes and DiBiase defeated DX at the following pay-per-view, Breaking Point in a submissions count anywhere match, but were defeated in a Hell in a Cell match at the Hell in a Cell pay-per-view in October, when Rhodes was pinned following a sledgehammer shot to the head.
-Rhodes represented Team Raw at the first Bragging Rights pay-per-view in October, reluctantly teaming with DX.
+Throughout mid-2009, Rhodes and DiBiase continued to compete against and attack Orton's rivals, especially Triple H. This led to Triple H reforming D-Generation X (DX) with Shawn Michaels, and DX defeated Rhodes and DiBiase at SummerSlam on August 23.
+Rhodes and DiBiase defeated DX at the following pay-per-view, Breaking Point on September 13 in a submissions count anywhere match, but were defeated in a Hell in a Cell match at the Hell in a Cell pay-per-view on October 4, when Rhodes was pinned following a sledgehammer shot to the head.
+Rhodes represented Team Raw at the first Bragging Rights pay-per-view on October 25, reluctantly teaming with DX.
 The match would go on to be won by Team SmackDown.
-At Survivor Series, having aided Orton in his feud with Kofi Kingston, was part of Team Orton (against Team Kingston) alongside DiBiase.
+At Survivor Series on November 22, having aided Orton in his feud with Kofi Kingston, was part of Team Orton (against Team Kingston) alongside DiBiase.
 Kingston would lastly eliminate Orton in the match to be sole survivor.

-Tension within The Legacy became apparent at the 2010 Royal Rumble, when Rhodes attempted to interfere in Orton's match for the WWE Championship.
+Tension within The Legacy became apparent at the Royal Rumble on January 31, 2010, when Rhodes attempted to interfere in Orton's match for the WWE Championship.
 Rhodes was caught by the referee, resulting in a disqualification for Orton, who attacked Rhodes and DiBiase, who had tried to help Rhodes, after the match.
 On the February 15 Raw, Orton took on Sheamus in a non-title rematch, but was again disqualified after Rhodes and DiBiase interfered.
-During the WWE Championship Elimination Chamber match pay-per-view, Rhodes interfered, passing a lead pipe through the cage to DiBiase.
+During the WWE Championship Elimination Chamber match at the Elimination Chamber pay-per-view on February 21, Rhodes interfered, passing a lead pipe through the cage to DiBiase.
 DiBiase hit Orton with the pipe and eliminated him from the match.
 The next night on Raw, Orton attacked Rhodes and DiBiase during a six-man tag team match, and they attacked Orton the following week in retaliation.
-This led to a triple threat match at WrestleMania XXVI, in which Orton defeated Rhodes and DiBiase.
+This led to a triple threat match at WrestleMania XXVI on March 28, in which Orton defeated Rhodes and DiBiase.